Michael F. Murray

-Michael Murray is Chair of the Antitrust and Competition practice and a partner in the Antitrust and Competition, Appellate, Regulatory, and Complex Litigation practices of Paul Hastings and is based in the firm’s Washington, D.C. office.
+Michael Murray is Chair of the Antitrust and Competition practice and a partner in the Appellate, Regulatory, and Complex Litigation practices at Paul Hastings, based in the firm’s Washington, D.C. office.
 Mr. Murray brings significant government antitrust and competition experience, having most recently served as the Principal Deputy Assistant Attorney General in the Antitrust Division at the Department of Justice (DOJ), where he oversaw the work of approximately 350 lawyers and 50 economists.
 Mr. Murray also brings significant government experience to a practice consisting of preparing and litigating challenges to agency rulemaking, adjudication, or other activity, having served as an Associate Deputy Attorney General at DOJ, where he oversaw the Civil Division’s defense of high-profile rulemaking challenges and other agency actions.

 - The National Law Journal, Rising Star (2022)